Ingvar Carlsson: First premiership (1986–1991)

 Carlsson (right), with wife Ingrid (far left), First Lady Nancy Reagan (left), and President Ronald Reagan (far right), in a 1987 visit to the White House.

 Following the assassination of Olof Palme in 1986, Ingvar Carlsson became the new prime minister and party leader.
 In the weeks following the assassination, Carlsson garnered record-high approval ratings.
 Carlsson's first government was formed on 12 March of that year.

 Together with Minister for Finance Kjell-Olof Feldt, the government turned a budget deficit of 90 billion SEK to a surplus of a few hundred billion SEK, which initially led to large investments and record low unemployment.
 1980s Social Democratic neoliberal measures—such as depressing and deregulating the currency to prop up Swedish exports during the economic restructuring transition, dropping corporate taxation and taxation on high income-earners, and switching from anti-unemployment policies to anti-inflationary policies—were exacerbated by international recession, unchecked currency speculation, and a centre-right government led by Carl Bildt (1991–1994), creating the fiscal crisis of the early 1990s.

 However, Sweden's economy began to deteriorate in the early 1990s.
 In 1990 the Carlsson cabinet resigned after failing to gain a majority for its economic policy agenda, but was reinstated immediately with a slightly changed agenda.

-In April of 1986, Carlsson visited the Soviet Union and its leader Mikhail Gorbachev, as part of an effort to ease Swedish–Soviet relations.
+In April 1986, Carlsson visited the Soviet Union and its leader Mikhail Gorbachev, as part of an effort to ease Swedish–Soviet relations.
 The trip had been planned by Palme, but was undertaken by Carlsson instead due to the assassination.
 In 1987, he visited United States President Ronald Reagan at the White House, becoming the first Swedish prime minister to visit a U.S. president since Erlander met John F. Kennedy in 1961.